ZuchaoWang/ip-hilbert/docs/interfaces/HilbertMapper.md

 # Interface: HilbertMapper

-Interface for the HilbertMapper that provides methods for mapping between IP prefixes and rectangular grid regions in Hilbert curve mapping.
+Interface for the HilbertMapper that provides methods for mapping. between IP prefixes and rectangular grid regions in Hilbert curve mapping.

 ## Implemented by